3 Free Project Management Tools for Your Next Proposal (and How to Use Them)

 My impression after touring and playing with Trello is that it’s useful if you have highly fluid projects that are limited to a short timeline, since the free version is optimized to move cards automatically as tasks are completed.

-Given these limitations, the free version Trello may be useful for handling a particular part of a proposal with a limited turn-around time, like collaborating on a technical section or coordinating a color-team review, but it isn’t practical for managing a full-scope proposal.
+Given these limitations, the free version of Trello may be useful for handling a particular part of a proposal with a limited turn-around time, like collaborating on a technical section or coordinating a color-team review, but it isn’t practical for managing a full-scope proposal.
 For a color team review, one could create each section of the proposal as a Trello card, assign it to a reviewer, assign due dates and reminders, and track the reviewer’s progress.
 This is particularly helpful during a final review and sign-off process before the proposal is submitted.

 Since the free version allows unlimited cards and unlimited members, it’s ideal for coordinating sections that require a lot of hands involved, but because so many features are locked behind a paywall, it is not as convenient for managing larger and longer projects.

-Table 1 Trello-1
+Table 1 Trello

 2. Asana

-First of all, most of their viewing options are free, as are 100+ integrations with some of the most popular project and work management applications!
-That makes this an excellent program for managing a comprehensive and complicated proposal effort.
+Asana is similar to Trello in that it is a Kanban-based project management tool but has a few key differences.
+First, most of their viewing options are free, as are 100+ integrations with some of the most popular project and work management applications!
+This makes it an excellent program for managing a comprehensive and complicated proposal effort.

-Proposal Schedule Sample_KSI Advantage GuideImage Source: The KSI Advantage© Capture & Proposal Guide
+Sample 30 Day Proposal Development ScheduleImage Source: The KSI Advantage™ Capture & Proposal Guide

 asana status update gif Image Source: Asana